 "If everyone is a designer because they change the color of their walls, then everyone is a mathematician because they count change at the grocery store.

-The above comment by Bill Buxton [2] countering Don Norman was much brought up in HCI articles, probing the question, what is a designer?.
+The above comment by Bill Buxton (Buxton 2007) countering Don Norman was much brought up in HCI articles, probing the question, what is a designer?.
 These articles ask for rigour, design process replicability and address the need to define design.
-This view is something I'm coming to appreciate the more experience I gain with research and completely align with at the moment (it's Nov 2025).
+This view is something I'm coming to appreciate the more experience I gain with research and completely align with at the moment (it's November of 2025).

 Wondering...